BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/How-to-Use-Spiedie/x_11_forwarding.md

 ***

+## What is X11 Forwarding used for?

+X11 forwarding allows you to open and utilize GUIs from commands entered into a terminal session.
+This is useful for using visualization softwares, examining workspace variables through code editors, and many more applications.

 ## X11 Client

 In order to be able to forward X11 windows from Spiedie on your MacOS and Windows machines, you must have an X11 client such as [XQuartz (MacOS)](https://www.xquartz.org/) or [XMing (Windows)](https://sourceforge.net/projects/xming/) installed running.